 2.3 Stomach-Sleep Checks for Hip Drop and Neck Angle

-Marcus and Jamal run most of our stomach-sleep checks, since they sometimes fall into that position during naps.
+Marcus and Jamal run most of our stomach-sleep checks because they both drift into that position at times.

 We watch for: